 You can read my complete review of Acorns for a complete picture of just why I love the app as much as I do, but the beauty of Acorns can be boiled down to a couple of main points:

 - It’s a simple way for beginners to start investing

 - It automates the investing process through the use of round-ups and daily, weekly, or monthly recurring investments

-- Soon, you’ll finally be able to open a retirement account through Acorns Later, a major improvement
+- You can also use Acorns to open a retirement account through Acorns Later, a major improvement

 With that in mind, it’s also important to note that the app enables users to make money in some other unique ways.
 A $5 bonus for referring friends is one way which can really add up over time.
 But if I had to choose a single Acorns feature that had the most potential for helping investors build their portfolio (besides signing up for a recurring investment), it would probably be Found Money.